Fallopian Tube Cancer

 Typically, CT is done.
 A distended solid adnexal mass and normal ovary suggest fallopian tube cancer.
 A pregnancy test is done to rule out ectopic pregnancy unless patients are postmenopausal.

-Treatment includes total abdominal hysterectomy, bilateral salpingo-oophorectomy, and supracolic omentectomy.
+Treatment of fallopian tube cancer includes total abdominal hysterectomy, bilateral salpingo-oophorectomy, and supracolic omentectomy.
 If cancer appears advanced, cytoreductive surgery is indicated.
 These procedures can be done during surgical staging.

-Postoperative treatment is identical to that for ovarian cancer.
+Postoperative treatment is identical to postoperative treatment for ovarian cancer.
 External beam radiation is rarely indicated.

 Fallopian tube cancer is rare and most often affects postmenopausal women.

 Most patients present with an adnexal mass or report vague abdominal or pelvic symptoms (eg, abdominal discomfort, bloating, pain).

 If fallopian tube cancer is suspected, do CT, followed by surgery to confirm the diagnosis and stage and to treat the cancer.